nazwhale/who-is-naz-2/src/blog-posts/agency.md

 ##### Low Agency Example:

-That same PM spends 10 minutes in a meeting airing grievances.
-No action points, no proposals—just a list of what's broken.
+That same PM spends 10 minutes in a meeting listing out problems.
+No action points, no clear proposals—just a list of what's broken.

 Everyone leaves the meeting feeling demotivated, not clearer, and nothing moves forward.